lmacken/pyblosxom-openshift-quickstart/README.rst

 ::

-    rhc-tail-files -a tg2app -l your@email.com
+    rhc-tail-files -a blog -l your@email.com